Biocentric Nature of Consciousness

 Ontologically, Rand has said, consciousness, as a process of identification, does not and cannot determine the nature of reality.
 Note: This tenet stands in contradiction to some of the current concepts in the philosophy of physical science, such as the notion (in quantum theory, viz. in the Copenhagen interpretation of the collapse of the ‘quantum wave’ , where the interpretation is — or implies — that the value outcome of a quantum event (via the so-called ‘collapse of the quantum wave’) is caused by the act or observing (or measuring) the event.
-By contrast, Rand’s theory of consciousness as a process of identification must, by its very nature, adapt itself to, or as Gibson would put it ‘resonate to’, and therefore cannot be the causal agent of) the facts and nature of reality (external existence from the perspective of consciousness).
-Thus, being an adaptive, exploratory organ, consciousness is always active and never passive (as a container of static impressions) at any level of identification.
+By contrast, Rand’s theory of consciousness as a process of identification must, by its very nature, adapt itself to, or as Gibson would put it ‘resonate to’, and therefore cannot be the causal agent of the facts and nature of reality (external existence from the perspective of consciousness).
+Thus, being an adaptive, exploratory organ, consciousness is always active and never passive (i.e., never a container of static impressions or ‘sense data’) at any level of identification.